The Iguassu Falls: The largest waterfalls system in the world with wonderful natures wonders

 These cascades are part of the Iguacu natural park created in 1934 at the initiative of the airplane inventor Santos Dumont.
 The park is listed as a Natural heritage site by UNESCO and as a reserve of Mata Atlantica, the Tropical Atlantic Forest.
 The natural park is therefore exceptionally well preserved, providing a perfect landscape for the falls which justifies, without doubt, a stay in this natural wonder.

 The answer is simple : it’s the language !
-The Brazilian’s talk about the Iguaçu Falls with a ç as written in Portuguese, The Argentinians, use Iguazu with a z as it is a Hispanic country !
+The Brazilian’s talk about the Iguaçu Falls with a ç as written in Portuguese and the english speaking people usually write it Iguassu whereas the Argentinians, use Iguazu with a z as it is a Hispanic country !